Tell Your Students to Trust Themselves!

 Feel free to share it with your families.

-Wishing you a successful season.
+We wish you a successful application season.

-Since 2009, Wow has been transforming the college essay coaching process.
 We provide students and educational professionals a simple, step-by-step process for writing effective college essays (see graphic of our method below), so students can stand out and tell their stories.
-We’re transforming the college essay experience from daunting and frightening to calm and empowering.
-Learn more about our professional training opportunities.

 Kim Lifton